 The first street that we walked into was the Khoya Gali.
 It had small Khoya shops on both sides and in the bylanes emanating from it.
 Khoya is wrapped in Aluminum foil, plastic sheets, paper sheets, newspapers and displayed in an open pan.
 There is a weighing machine, pictures & calendars on the wall and a shopkeeper in every shop.
 The rest of the space is empty.
 Something that is not a norm in most other shops that are brimming with articles in every part of the wall.
 The merchants in this market receive Khoya or condensed milk from across the state.
 And they sell it to Mithai shop owners and retail customers here.

 Chandi Ka Vark

 In the same street for the first time in life, I saw the making of Chandi ka Vark or the thin layer of the silver sheet that is put in the sweets.
 In a small shop, there was a small counter that had the finished sheets of silver pasted on paper sheets in stacks of 50 each.
 An old man sitting on the floor was beating the next set of sheets by constant and rhythmic hammering.
 I was told it takes 3 hours of constant beating to make 225 sheets from a small bit of silver.
 I know this visual will pop up every time I eat silver coated sweets now.

 Little ahead there is a small colorful temple sandwiched between rows of buildings.
 But standing out with its unique shape and color.
 It is dedicated to Akkanna Madanna – an incarnation of Shakti and is known by the same name.
-Inside the temple is a just a small room with a beautiful Silver Idol of the Goddess.
+Inside the temple is just a small room with a beautiful Silver Idol of the Goddess.
 When I visited a family was performing the Puja.
 They told me that this temple is hundreds of years old.
 And is a favorite with the politicians who it is believed cannot win elections without visiting this temple.